cjearls/linux-on-litex-vexriscv/README.md

 [![](https://travis-ci.com/litex-hub/linux-on-litex-vexriscv.svg?branch=master)](https://travis-ci.com/litex-hub/linux-on-litex-vexriscv) ![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)
 > **Note:** Tested on Ubuntu 18.04.

+**NOTE**
+The HOWTO.md file end has a number of tips for building VexRiscv bitstream, building the buildroot, and putting it on a board to use.

 ## Intro:
 In this repository, we experiment running Linux with [VexRiscv](https://github.com/SpinalHDL/VexRiscv) CPU, a 32-bits Linux Capable RISC-V CPU written in Spinal HDL.
 A SoC around the VexRiscv CPU is created using LiteX as the SoC builder and LiteX's cores written in Migen Python DSL (LiteDRAM, LiteEth, LiteSDCard).
 All the components used to create the SoC are open-source and the flexibility of Spinal HDL/Migen allow targeting easily very various FPGA devices/boards: Lattice, Altera, Xilinx, Microsemi FPGAs with SDRAM/DDR/DDR2/DDR3/DDR4 RAMs, RMII/MII/RGMII/1000BASE-X Ethernet PHYs.
 On Lattice ECP5 FPGAs, the [open source toolchain](https://github.com/SymbiFlow/prjtrellis) allows creating full open-source SoC with open-source cores **and** toolchain!